senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/dialogflow/README.md

 **Deleting Context**

-You can delete a context by setting it to 0.
+You can delete a context by setting it lifespan to 0.

 #### Events

 Events can be used as alternative way to call this intent.
-Only one intent at a time can be registered for on event.
-An event can contain data which will be availabile as Parameter over _#event.parameter_.
+Only one intent at a time can be registered for one event.
+An event can contain data which will be availabile as parameter over _#event.parameter_.

-An event can be fired by you app over the REST API or as followup event over the webhook.
+An event can be fired by your app over the REST API or as followup event over the webhook.

 #### Fullfillment activation

 ![Intent_fullfillment](Intent_fullfillment.png)

 Here you can activate the call of the defined webhook.
 To do that there are two options:
-* **Use webhook**: This option just call the webhook after the intent is completed and all necessary required parameter are collected.
+* **Use webhook**: This option just calls the webhook after the intent is completed and all necessary required parameter are collected.
 * **Use webhook for slot-filling**: With this option the webhook will be called everytime the intent is called.

 ### Fulfillment:

-In Dialogflow you are able to configure a so called " [fulfillment](https://dialogflow.com/docs/fulfillment) " option.
-With this option you can add a webservice call for an external
-REST-Service (in our case AWS Lambda via API-Gateway) or an in google hosted lambda function.
+In Dialogflow you are able to configure a so called "[fulfillment](https://dialogflow.com/docs/fulfillment)" option.
+With this option you can add a webservice call for an external REST-Service (in our case AWS Lambda via API-Gateway) or lambda functions, hosted at Google.

 You can just add one webservice destination, which means that this has to be a invocation handle which routes the call by its action name to the actual implementation.

-To enable the fulfillment call in the intents you have to activate them in the intents although.
+To enable the fulfillment call in the intents you have to activate them in the intents.

 ### Integration

 ![dialogflow_integrations](dialogflow_integrations.png)

-In the integration section you can add the integration with which you dialogflow agent should work.
+In the integration section you can add the integration with which your dialogflow agent should work.
-Each integration has its onw settings.
-If you activate them, the specific response typ will be available.
+Each integration has it's onw settings.
+If you activate them, the specific response type will be available.

 For Facebook you have to perform the following actions to integrat the agent:
 1. Create and teach a conversational bot for Facebook Messenger.